 When the flu season hits, it's time to get smart about keeping your baby healthy.
 The flu is a much bigger deal than a cold.
-Learn how to prevent the virus from reaching your little one, and find out what to do if he gets sick.
+Learn how to prevent the virus from reaching your little one, and find out what to do if they get sick.

 How does it spread?